php-dev-br/laravel-doc-pt-br/billing.md

         use Billable;
     }

-#### API Keys
+#### Provider Keys

-Finally, you should configure your Stripe key in your `services.php` configuration file.
-You can retrieve your Stripe API keys from the Stripe control panel:
+Next, you should configure your Stripe key in your `services.php` configuration file:

     'stripe' => [
         'model'  => App\User::class,